-

 This is a generally mechanical device designed to prevent the overhead crane or hoist cart from hitting the end stop at full speed.
 As the overhead crane approaches the end of the runway, a mechanism is activated to reduce speed.
 The objective is therefore similar to the anti-collision system.

 This device is generally standard for overhead crane travel.
 However, for cart travel, check whether tandem operations (two hoists simultaneously) are planned, as limit switch systems can pose safety problems in this case.
-For more information, see our article How much do you know about the hidden dangers of tandem lifting?.
+For more information, see our article Is tandem lifting dangerous?
+Master its unexpected dangers!.

 How does this option make your operations safer?